Apr 25, 2025

 • Suspicious Activity Reporting.
 If an employee notices any signs of money laundering, they must notify the MLRO, who then reports it to the regulator.
 Also, the MLRO must regularly report certain information to senior management, such as the number of detected suspicious transactions and money laundering schemes during the reporting period.

-Know Your Customer (KYC) is an umbrella term for everything that a business should know about a customer.
+Know Your Customer (KYC) is part of a broader AML program each fintech company should create to stay compliant and fraud-free.
+It’s an umbrella term for everything that a business should know about a customer.
 This encompasses procedures such as customer identification and identity verification.

 To identify a customer, businesses usually need at least the following data: